Cosmoglobe/zodipy/README.md

 ![plot](imgs/zodi_planck_masked_mean.png)

 ## Interplanetary dust models
 Zodipy uses the [Kelsall et al. (1998)](https://ui.adsabs.harvard.edu/abs/1998ApJ...508...44K/abstract) Interplanetary dust model.
-The line-of-sight integrals are computed using the definition in [Planck](https://ui.adsabs.harvard.edu/abs/2006A%26A...452..685M/abstract).
+The line-of-sight integrals are computed using the definition in [Planck 2013 results.
+XIV.
+Zodiacal emission](https://arxiv.org/abs/1303.5074).
 During the Planck analysis, three different sets of emissivities were fit to describe the emission.
 These can be selected by providing the keyword argument `model` to the `Zodi` object:
 ```python
 import zodipy